Retention tags and retention policies

 Only available for DPTs and personal tags

-Items are moved to the Recoverable Items Folder in the mailbox and preserved until the deleted item retention period.
+Items are moved to the Recoverable Items folder in Exchange Online in the mailbox and preserved until the deleted item retention period.

-Provides the user a second chance to recover the item using the Recover Deleted Items dialog box in Outlook or Outlook Web App
+Provides the user a second chance to recover the item using the Recover Deleted Items dialog box in Outlook or Outlook on the web

 You can't recover messages after they're permanently deleted.